How do you show friends you love them? And why – in the name of all that is holy – don’t we make this a priority?

-But just like any long-term relationship, friendships require maintenance.
-You wouldn’t expect a lover to go years without any expression of your affection, why would you expect that from a friend?
+Just like any long-term relationship, friendships require maintenance.
+Click To Tweet You wouldn’t expect a lover to go years without any expression of your affection, why would you expect that from a friend?
 It’s important to let the people in your life know that they matter!

 If you’re one of those people who require three beers before you can manage an “I love yoouuuu, maaannnn!” here are a few ideas:

 14 ways to show friends you love them

 1.Send them a link to a music video you guys used to love

 (Meredith, this is for you.)

 2. Post a picture of someone or something awesome on Facebook and tag it as a photo of them.

 3. Check in when you know they’re going through a tough time

 Not just during the tough time, but in the weeks following the tough time.
 When something bad happens to us, we’re often overwhelmed by good wishes and sympathy in the days following a death/breakup/job loss.
 But those things are still hard in the following months and we all need love then, too.